carabiner-dev/bnd/README.md

 bnd is a utility that makes it easy to work with attestations and sigstore bundles.
 It can create new bundles by "binding" an attestation and signing it.
-It can verify existing bundles, extract data from them inspect their contents and much more.
+It can verify existing bundles, extract data from them, inspect their contents and much more.

 ## Features